Former Church of Santa Lucia (Gaeta): Tryptych of the Coronation of the Virgin

 The style shows heterogeneous influences, with a strong reference to medieval painting from different geographical areas: the gold background engraved in small squares, common to both Neapolitan Gothic and late 14th-century Marche, is combined with the general compositional scheme, typical of early 15th-century Sicilian-southern painting, and the hairstyles of the saints characterized by a double crown, as in the Cavallini workshop frescoes in the choir of the nuns of Santa Maria Donnaregina Vecchia in Naples (1320-1335); Iberian influences are also strong, particularly in the slender elegance of the saints and angels.
-Overall, the Gaetan Coronation can be likened to other paintings by Giovanni da Gaeta, particularly those with similar subject matter currently at the church of San Francesco in Maiori and the Museum of Fine Arts in Nice, in terms of its appeal to the "expressionistic unrealism of Umbrian-Marche culture" that has its greatest representative in Bartolomeo di Tommaso.
+Overall, the Gaetan Coronation can be likened to other paintings by Giovanni da Gaeta, particularly those with similar subject matter currently at the church of Saint Francis in Maiori and the Museum of Fine Arts in Nice, in terms of its appeal to the "expressionistic unrealism of Umbrian-Marche culture" that has its greatest representative in Bartolomeo di Tommaso.

 The work, subsequent to its completion, was placed inside a 16th-century gilded and carved wooden frame in the Renaissance style, formerly the front wall of the 16th-century organ case in Gaeta Cathedral, bearing the coat of arms of the Vaccarelli family.
 It retained its location even after restorations in the second quarter of the 20th century only to be removed in 1956 and subjected to conservative restoration a first time in that same year by Rocco Ventura, and a second time in 1976 by Rolando Dionisi.
 The triptych has been on display inside the Diocesan Museum since the latter's inauguration (1956), first without a frame, then inside the same after the removal of the artifact from the former church in 2008; in the current arrangement (2014) the two wooden statues of St. Peter and St. Paul are placed at its sides according to their original location above the Baroque altar of St. Lucy.